-This week our guest on the podcast is Ernest Mezak, a well-known journalist and human rights activist from the Republic of Komi in Russia.
+This week our guest on the podcast is Ernest Mezak, a well-known journalist, human rights activist and lawyer from the Republic of Komi in Russia.
 He represents victims of law enforcement violations in courts at the national level and has also acted as a legal representative before the European Court of Human Rights in some 200 cases.
 In 2012 he won the Moscow Helsinki Group’s Human Rights Award in the category “For defending human rights in courts.”
 Previously, Ernest Mezak has worked for the Public Verdict Foundation.

 The issues discussed in the podcast include: becoming a human rights defender; human rights in the Komi Republic; the role of the European Court of Human Rights in Russia; prosecutions for exercising right of assembly; Mezak’s prosecution for ‘insulting a judge’; the future of human rights in Russia.

 This podcast is in Russian.
 You can listen to it in full here:

 The music, from Stravinsky’s Elegy for Solo Viola, is performed for us by Karolina Herrera.